NANCY SESSOMS, OWNER , E-RYT 500

 Aside from the proven physical benefits of yoga, she embraces yoga as a lifestyle and believes in its efficacy to find one’s stillness and peace within.

 Nancy grew up in Two Rivers, Wisconsin.
-She earned a business degree from CNU and retired from NASA after 35 years with the Federal Government.
-She is a wife and mother and currently resides in Gloucester with her very supportive husband, and wonderful four-footed being.
+She earned a business degree from CNU and retired from NASA after 35 years with the Federal Government. she is a wife and mother and currently resides in Gloucester with her very supportive husband and three wonderful four-footed beings.

 April was introduced to yoga in 2011 by her mother as a idea to help with her scoliosis-induced pain.
 She started off slowly but as her practice became more consistent she noticed that her constant lower back pain greatly diminished.
 Yoga also added spiritual, emotional, and physical benefits to her life.
 These benefits inspired her to teach and she completed her 200-hour teacher training at Hot Yoga and Massage in Newport News.

 April feels that there is much to be learned about the spiritual aspect of yoga such as: breath work, chakra work and meditation.
 Becoming more aware of the senses can bring great peace to the student's mind.
 She offers variations for the poses and encourages the student to choose what feels best.
 Yoga is her passion as it has greatly touched her life.
 April strives to share yoga's benefits with others.
-Outside of yoga, April lifeguards and writes horror/fantasy fiction in her spare time.
+April is currently attending University of Mary Washington.

 Danna completed her 200-hour teacher training in 2014 under Kristie Reid-Barton at It's Yoga!
 Studio in Greenville, South Carolina.
 She has completed additional yoga training and is a Yoga For All certified instructor.
 Her original goal was to gain a deeper understanding of the benefits of yoga and improve her practice.
 This knowledge inspired her to share the power and benefits of yoga with others.